TomJamesBW/PodcastPlanner/UserGuide.md

 3. **Assign People Early**: Knowing who's in each segment helps with preparation
 4. **Color Code Consistently**: Use similar colors for similar roles across episodes
 5. **Review Your Stats**: After recording, check your actual time vs. estimated time to improve future planning
+6. **Collapse Sections**: Use the +/- icons to collapse sections you're not currently using - especially helpful on mobile devices

+### Mobile-Specific Tips

+1. **Collapse Unused Sections**: Tap the − icon next to section titles to minimize scrolling
+2. **Use Portrait Mode**: The app works better in portrait orientation on phones
+3. **Zoom if Needed**: Pinch to zoom on specific areas if text is too small
+4. **Save Frequently**: Mobile browsers can reload pages unexpectedly - export to JSON often
+5. **Consider Using Desktop**: For complex episodes with many segments, a larger screen makes planning easier

 ---